 In the Omni article Conrad denied he saw aliens but confirmed that he did conduct a brief investigation of the incident and visited the scene of the “landing” reported by Security Policeman Jim Penniston, whom he interviewed.

 I figured if anyone really knew what happened it would be Col Conrad as by his own statement he was responsible for the USAF investigation.
-So late in 2009 I contacted Col Conrad, now retired from the USAF, and asked him to go on record.
+So late in 2009 I contacted Col Conrad and asked him to go on record.

 In response he provided me with a detailed account of what he recalled about the mysterious events in December 1980.
 Col Conrad’s story puts a completely different perspective on the case and directly challenges the story of his deputy, Charles Halt.
 For his part, in June 2010 Halt signed a notarised statement that included this paragraph: